Fahmida Hussain

-Fahmida Hussain (maiden name Fahmida Memon) (ڊاڪٽر فهميده حسين ميمڻ) is a Sindhi author, scholar, linguist and intellectual from Pakistan.
+Fahmida Hussain (maiden name Fahmida Memon) (ڊاڪٽر فهميده حسين ميمڻ) is a Sindhi author, scholar, linguist and intellectual from Sindh, Pakistan.

 Early life

 Fahmida Hussain was born on July 5, 1948, in Tando Jam in district Hyderabad Sindh, Pakistan.
 Her father Mohammad Yakoon "Niaz" was also a scholar who had translated poetry of Hafiz Shirazi from Persian to Sindhi language.
 Her brother Sirajul Haq Memon was also a well-known author and researcher.
 Her fields of work have been: Literature, Linguistics, Woman studies and Anthropology.
 Her specialization is in the study of the great classical mystic poet Shah Abdul Latif Bhittai.
 Dr Fahmida was the Chairperson of Sindhi Language Authority from May 2008 to March 2015.

 Before that she had served as Director of Shah Abdul Latif Chair, University of Karachi for ten years.
 Prior to that she had also served as Professor and Chairperson of the Department of Sindhi in the same university.
-Dr Fahmida Hussain is a prolific writer who has more than 15 books to her credit along with several research articles on the subjects of Literary Criticism, Linguistics with special reference to different aspects of Sindhi language, poetry of Shah Abdul Latif Bhittai and gender issues.
+Dr Fahmida Hussain has more than 15 books to her credit along with several research articles on the subjects of Literary Criticism, Linguistics with special reference to different aspects of Sindhi language, poetry of Shah Abdul Latif Bhittai and gender issues.

 She started writing short stories and poetry from a very young age and has to her credit one book of short stories as well.
 She has been writing columns, articles and critiques in various newspapers and magazines from the last 40 years.
 She is married to Abdul Hussain and they have 3 children.